Warning areas are one of the six special use airspaces. The special use airspaces are listed below:

 Okay, great, but what does that actually mean?

-Stay out of the Warning Area unless you are positive it’s “cold” or has no activity.
-You could get accidentally shot down.
+Stay out of the Warning Area unless you are positive it’s “cold” or has no activity the altitude you need.

 Warning areas may include the following activities: